stanford-oval/storm/README.md

 ### Co-STORM

-The Co-STORM knowledge curation engine is defined as a simple Python `STORMWikiRunner` class.
+The Co-STORM knowledge curation engine is defined as a simple Python `CoStormRunner` class.
 Here is an example of using Bing search engine and OpenAI models.

 ```python
 from knowledge_storm.collaborative_storm.engine import CollaborativeStormLMConfigs, RunnerArgument, CoStormRunner